tjluoma/icalbuddy-km-and-stream-deck/README.md

 ### Second: Make Sure They Are Executable

-Enter these two lines in Terminal:
+Enter these four lines in Terminal:

 	chmod 755 /usr/local/bin/icalBuddy

+	xattr -r -d /usr/local/bin/icalBuddy

 	chmod 755 /usr/local/bin/km-icalbuddy.sh

 	chmod 755 /usr/local/bin/seconds2readable.sh

+Note: the 3 `chmod` lines are for executability.
+The `xattr` line is because the `icalBuddy` is not made by a known developer and Gatekeeper will prevent it from running otherwise.

 ### Third: Download and Install the Keyboard Maestro Macros